 The kapha dosha contains both water and earth.
 It is water that is responsible for most of the protective and healing aspects of the kapha dosha.
 As water is the foundation for earth in the body (water supports earth’s heavy, stable qualities) an increase in the qualities of water will result in weight gain and sluggishness.

 Consequences of Excess and Deficient Water on the Dhatus

 Water deficiency results in many of the opposite qualities.
-The rasa, medas and shukra become too dry resulting in dehydration, dry mucous membranes, dry skin, weight loss and weakness in the reproductive tissues respectively.
-A dry rasa also results in a decrease in urination, sweating and in the formation of dry, hard stools.
+The rasa, medas and shukra become too dry, resulting in dehydration, dry mucous membranes, dry skin, weight loss, and weakness in the reproductive tissues.
+A dry rasa also results in a decrease in urination, sweating, and the formation of dry, hard stools.
 In addition, the lips and eyes become dry.